insightsengineering/coverage-action/README.md

 ## How it works

 This tool makes use of the [PyCobertura](https://github.com/aconrad/pycobertura) CLI tool to produce the summary outputs.
+The action also supports `diff`s against a given branch and makes use of a remote branch to store reports, which can be specified via this action.

 ## Usage